The complete guide to becoming a substitute teacher.

 First-day expectations as a substitute teacher.

 Once you land an exciting opportunity to substitute teach, feeling prepared for your first day is essential.
-Being prepared helps to reduce anxiety and increase confidence.
-One thing you can expect when you first arrive at the school is being provided with information to do your job, like notes from the teacher and your classroom assignment.
+Being prepared reduces anxiety and increase confidence.

 You also want to prepare ahead of time at home by gathering items to bring with you that help you feel comfortable and prepared throughout the day.
 This includes items like lunch, water, backup activities for the students, and extra classroom supplies in case you need them.